didier-wenzek/thin-edge.io/docs/src/start/getting-started.md

 sudo tedge connect c8y
 ```

 When the connection is established, the device will be created in Cumulocity IoT.
-When you go to Device Management -> Devices -> All devices, the device is visible in the list.
+When you go to Device Management &rarr; Devices &rarr; All devices, the device is visible in the list.

 ![NewDevice](./images/DevicesList.png)